Adaptive wireless power transfer in mobile Ad Hoc networks: Model definition

-We assume that there is a discrete time horizon $T \in \N_{\geq 0}$ consisting of a number of distinct rounds each of which runs for a constant period of time $\tau$.
+There are $n$ agents that move around in a bounded network area $\calA$, and a single static charger that is positioned at the center of $\calA$.\footnote{Actually, as we will see later in much more detail, the position of the charger does not essentially affect the selection of the charging range.
+Since we assume the existence of a single charger, the distance of the agents from the charger is the quantity that plays the most crucial role in the determination of the charging range.
+However, for settings with more than two chargers, the positions of the chargers can affect the charging performance, depending on the underlying charging model.} For simplicity, we assume that $\calA$ is represented by a rectangle defined by the points $(0,0)$ and $(x_{\max},y_{\max})$ on the Euclidean space.
+Hence, the position $p_\charger$ of the charger is given by the coordinates $(\frac{1}{2}x_{\max},\frac{1}{2}y_{\max})$.
+Further, we assume that there is a discrete time horizon $T \in \N_{\geq 0}$ consisting of a number of distinct rounds each of which runs for a constant period of time $\tau$.
 For every agent $i$, we denote by $p_i(t) = (x_i(t),y_i(t)) \in \calA$ its position at the beginning of round $t$.
 The positions of the agents are updated as they move around in $\calA$.
 For the charger, we denote by $R(t) \in [R_{\min},R_{\max}]$ its range during round $t$. $R(t)$ is decided by the transmission power of the charger and defines a circle of radius $R(t)$ around $p_\charger$; let $\calC_{R(t)} \subseteq \calA$ denote this circle on the plane.
 All agents that pass through $\calC_{R(t)}$ during round $t$ can get recharged (if they need to).